landrix/The-Drag-and-Drop-Component-Suite-for-Delphi/README.md

-The new Drag and Drop Component Suite for Delphi
+The Drag and Drop Component Suite for Delphi
 ================================================

 This component suite based on